Decentralized Domain Generalization with Style Sharing: Formal Model and Convergence Analysis

-in which $\beta_{\theta,i}, \beta_{\Psi,i} \in \mathbb{R}^+$ are positive scalars, $\theta, \theta' \in \mathbb{R}^n$ are any two model parameters and $\Psi, \Psi' \in \mathbb{R}^{|\mathcal{N}_i| \times L \times 4 \times C}$ are any two style vectors, for all $i \in \mathcal{M}$. \end{assumption} Assumption~\ref{assump:smooth} is necessary to ensure the convergence of gradient-based methods, and it indicates that the local gradients do not change arbitrarily quickly \cite{bottou2018optimization}.
-Note that the conventional smoothness assumption made in \cite{bottou2018optimization, koloskova2020unified} is of the form $\| \nabla{F}_i(\theta) - \nabla{F}_i(\theta') \| \le \beta_{\theta,i} \| \theta - \theta' \|$.
+The Assumption~\ref{assump:smooth} is necessary to ensure the convergence of gradient-based methods, and it ensures that the local gradients do not change arbitrarily fast \cite{bottou2018optimization}.
+The conventional smoothness assumption made in \cite{bottou2018optimization, koloskova2020unified} is of the form $\| \nabla{F}_i(\theta) - \nabla{F}_i(\theta') \| \le \beta_{\theta,i} \| \theta - \theta' \|$.
 These works do not modify their CNN models with any style-based statistics, and the local loss functions are parameterized by $\theta$ alone.
-Our Assumption~\ref{assump:smooth} extends this to incorporate smoothness in terms of style vectors as well, i.e., the local loss functions do not change arbitrarily quickly with changes in the employed style statistics.
-See Appendix~\ref{app:smooth} for further discussion on the justification of this assumption.
+Assumption~\ref{assump:smooth} extends this to incorporate smoothness in terms of style vectors as well, i.e., the local loss functions do not change arbitrarily quickly with the style statistics.

 \begin{remark} (Multivariate smoothness justification) If we concatenate $\theta$ and $\Psi$ to form the vector $\phi = [\theta^T, \Psi^T]^T$, then the left-hand side of Eq.~\eqref{eqn:smooth} can also be bounded as